mdauner/sapper-tailwindcss-template/README.md

 ## Bundler config

-Sapper uses Rollup or webpack to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
-With webpack, it also provides hot module reloading.
+Sapper uses Rollup to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
 As long as you don't do anything daft, you can edit the configuration files to add whatever plugins you'd like.

 ## Production mode and deployment